Commercial and Residential Pest Control Services | Dodson Bros. Exterminating Co., Inc.

 Bald-faced hornets will attack anything that invades their space.
 They are able to sting over and over again due to their smooth stingers.
-Their stings carry venoms that the stings hurt, swell or itch for around 24 hours.
+Their stings carry venoms that will cause the are to hurt, swell or itch for around 24 hours.
 Humans are at equal risk of allergic reaction from their stings as with other insect stings.

 Bald-faced hornets are beneficial insects because they help control many pest species.
 Control is warranted; however, if a nest is close to the ground or near an occupied structure.
 Routinely inspect the outside of your property for stinging insect nests.